berkmancenter/nymspace_server/README.md

 ## Running locally

-1. Start by copying `.env.example` to `.env`.
+1. Start by copying `.env.example` to `.env.local`.
 2. Install `mongodb`
 3. Run MongoDB with `mongod`
-4. Install all dependencies with `npm install`.
+4. Install all dependencies with `yarn`.
-5. Run `npm run dev` to serve the API locally.
+5. Run `yarn run dev` to serve the API locally.

 ## Tests

 ### Unit and integration tests

-Unit and integration tests can be run with `npm run test`, and a coverage report can be seen with `npm run coverage`.
+Unit and integration tests can be run with `yarn run test`, and a coverage report can be seen with `yarn run coverage`.

 ### Stress tests